I Am His Rib

 He was tired but people get tired when they work hard.
 Twenty years of practice experience had his schedule full by nine in the morning.
 Two trips to the hospital book-ended long days standing on his feet taking care of babies and children.

-The moth that seemed to flutter down in his rib cage only subsided occasionally.
+The moth that fluttered down in his rib cage only subsided occasionally.
 It never freed itself.
 He felt no pain but he did feel unsettled.

 The flutter was a silent alert---a signal that could have gone unheeded in the midst of a busy day.
-He didn’t ignore it and few days later I sat in the waiting room outside the cath lab drowning in coffee, my nerves quickened with caffeine.
+He didn’t ignore it.
+A few days later, I sat in the waiting room outside the cath lab drowning in coffee, my nerves quickened with caffeine.

 The doctors might call that major artery the LAD; the world calls it the widow-maker.

-My heart skipped a beat and my heart of hearts broke open, a silent cry, “Oh my God…” Even in silence I hurdled my prayer passionately toward the holy altar at heaven's throne---a heart cry like no other I have ever prayed.
+My heart skipped a beat and my heart of hearts broke open, a silent cry, “Oh my God…” In silence, I hurdled my prayer passionately toward the holy altar at heaven's throne---a heart cry like no other I have ever prayed.